CSoellinger/image-sketchpad/README.md

   - With it you can (re)load sketches, without saving a second image
   - No matter at which image size the data was generated
   - For example you can load the same sketches on a bigger version of the image, only ratio has to be the same
-  - Load by method or by `data-sketchpad-json` attribute
+  - Load by method or `data-sketchpad-json` attribute
 - Set stroke options like line width or color

 ---